ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 ![logo](./img/TSI_composite.png)

-## Surface Radiation Budget
+## Surface radiation budget

 The surface radiation budget is a crucial component of Earth's energy balance, representing the balance between incoming solar radiation and outgoing terrestrial radiation at the Earth's surface.
 This subsection delves into the analysis of surface radiation budget climatologies and anomalies, providing insights into variations in solar and terrestrial radiation fluxes over time and space.

-### Surface Radiation Budget Climatologies and Anomalies
+### Surface radiation budget climatologies and anomalies

 This notebook provides you with an introduction on EUMETSAT's CM SAF **CLARA-A3** dataset available at the [Climate Data Store](https://cds.climate.copernicus.eu/#!/home) (CDS).
 The dataset contains data for Essential Climate Variables (ECVs) _Surface Radiation Budget_, as well as _Cloud Properties and Earth Radiaiton Budget_, while this notebook focuses on **Surface Radiation Budget** as part of the ECV _Surface Radiation Budget_ available here: [Surface Radiation Budget from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-surface-radiation-budget?tab=overview).